huahaiy/docker-kgraph/README.md

 # docker-kgraph

-Run KGraph K nearst neighbor search service over HTTP.
+Run [KGraph](https://github.com/aaalgo/kgraph) K nearst neighbor search over a simple HTTP server.

 Currently only indexing and searching of one CSV data file is supported.
 The first column of the data file should be some kind of IDs of the rows to be indexed.
 The rest of the columns should all be float numbers.
 The CSV file should NOT have a header line.
 The columns should be identified positionally.